curtp/initiative_tracker/README.md

 ```
 !init stop - Stops initiative for the channel
 ```
-You can also click the stop button (far right) under the display to stop initiative (see screenshot above)
+You can also click the trash can (far right) under the display to stop initiative (see screenshot above)

 **Display Initiative**
 ```